fluffyintrocreatorcarlover/pythoncaptchasystem/README.md

 The reason i chose hcaptcha over cloudfare, or Friendly Captcha, was that hcaptcha allowed me to secure it better as it generates a brand new .html everytime, and that file only runs when the python script tells it to.

-To work the file, first download the CUSTOMCAPTCHA.py file from this repo, then open a new account on hcaptcha on their free plan.
+To work the file, first run 'pip install flask' in cmdthen download the CUSTOMCAPTCHA.py file from this repo, then open a new account on hcaptcha on their free plan.
 Copy and paste the scret key they give into a notepad doc, if you dont get it go to settings and click reset secret key.
 Click on the "Sites" tab, and click add a new site, name it whatever you want and under the "Domains", add 127.0.0.1.
 That will ensure it runs locally, while the data is still being sent to hcaptcha's servers.
 Then you can choose what you want under "hcaptcha behaviour" and the "Passing Threshold" sections.
 Then click save, and click the site again, and now you should see a new section, called "Sitekey", copy it and paste it into the same notepad document you pasted the secret key into.